 Clean Before Moving In The New Furniture

 Before you move in the new furniture and décor, when the room is clear of furniture, having the room professionally cleaned is ideal.
 Contact professionals to come in and deep clean your carpets, which can be found at companies like My Technicare, and dust thoroughly.
-You could even use this opportunity to wash the walls and repaint the radiators (if they need painting).
+You could even use this opportunity to paint the walls if they need painting.
+Here are some wall paint designs for your home.

 When measuring the rooms, check ceiling height, where the radiators sit (and how much room there is either side) and where the windows are as well.
 It is unlikely you will have a room that has four completely blank walls to work with, and some items such as light switches and sockets that can’t be moved easily will need to stay in place, so you must incorporate that into your new design.